 10gen Releases Cloud-Based Monitoring and Alerting Solution for MongoDB

 SAN FRANCISCO—10gen, the company behind MongoDB, today announced the general availability of MongoDB Monitoring Service (MMS), a new monitoring service that is available free of charge to all MongoDB users.
 Delivered via software as a service (SaaS), MMS provides visibility into current and historical operations to facilitate proactive alerts, support and response on system performance and availability.
-In beta since March, more than 200 customers are using the service’s traditional monitoring statistics as well as dozens of MongoDB-specific metrics, charts and alerts to assist with database operations, performance operations and troubleshooting.
+In preview since March, more than 200 customers are using the service’s traditional monitoring statistics as well as dozens of MongoDB-specific metrics, charts and alerts to assist with database operations, performance operations and troubleshooting.

 With MMS, monitoring both very large and small MongoDB clusters is significantly easier.
 After signing up for the service online, simply download the MMS agent, install it on a single server, and within minutes data for the entire cluster is visible in the interactive Web-based user interface.
 MMS auto-discovers MongoDB nodes and securely transmits important metrics such as memory usage, data base connections, index misses, read and write operations, memory consumption and CPU usage, and issues alerts when failure situations are detected.